OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/02-multiple-leds.md

 Your line-up of LEDs will be essentially chasing it's tail: the left-most LED will turn on, and then the next one, and the next and so on.
 When all of them turn on, the left-most one will turn off, and the rest will follow suit.

-// TO DO: GIF: Showing this experiment with the LEDs lighting up one after another and then turning off one after another
+// TODO: GIF: Showing this experiment with the LEDs lighting up one after another and then turning off one after another

 #### A Closer Look at the Code